Hesperian Health Guides

 Some babies who are born early have smaller heads that will develop normally as the baby grows.
 But if you are worried that a baby’s head is too small, especially if you live where there is Zika, talk to a health worker to see if it is the right size or what special help the baby might need.
-To learn more about preventing Zika, see Illness from Mosquitoes (in development).
+To learn more about preventing Zika, see the chapter Malaria, Dengue, and Other Illnesses from Mosquitoes.

 Cleft lip and cleft palate

 A division in the lip (cleft lip, harelip) is easy to see.
 A division in the roof of the mouth (cleft palate) is not always obvious.
 Put a clean finger in the baby's mouth to feel if the top is closed.
 The danger to a baby of cleft lip and palate is that they can make breastfeeding more difficult.

 To breastfeed, try covering the cleft in the lip with a finger, so the mouth can seal around the breast.
 For a cleft palate, put the nipple and the dark area around it (the areola) deep in the baby's mouth and to one side of the cleft.
 If the baby still has trouble, give breast milk with a clean spoon or dropper until he grows more able to nurse.
 Feed him often so he will stay well.
 See more information on how to remove milk by hand for spoon feeding.